Panasonic FZ1000 vs Sony A7R

 The FZ1000 writes its imaging data to SDXC cards, while the A7R uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ1000 and Sony Alpha A7R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the FZ1000 and the A7R have been discontinued, but can regularly be found used on eBay.
+Both the FZ1000 and the A7R have been discontinued, but can regularly be found used on ebay.
 The A7R was replaced by the Sony A7R II, while the FZ1000 was followed by the Panasonic FZ2500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Sony A7R Manual.
+Further information on the features and operation of the FZ1000 and A7R can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Sony A7R Manual.

 So what is the bottom line?
 Is the Panasonic FZ1000 better than the Sony A7R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.